Curriculum Director Career Guide

 - Get some work experience teaching students, and pass the corresponding course

-- Pass Praxis (this is a general test and another test on a chosen subject of specialization)
+- Pass a general test (Praxis) and a specific test for one’s specialized subject

 It’s time to enter the workforce.
 But not as a curriculum director—yet.
 To land this job, more experience is required.
 The exact amount can vary depending on the school board but sources recommend a minimum of 18 months.
 Those who can use this time to shadow an existing curriculum developer will find that worth it when it comes to job hunting later on.